 Table Description:

-The purpose of the Damage Assessment Emergency Support Function is to define the roles and responsibilities of City of Toronto Divisions and supporting agencies in order to provide guidance to staff related to the inspection and reporting on the condition of buildings, designated structures and municipal infrastructure.
+The purpose of the Damage Assessment Emergency Support Function is to define the roles and responsibilities of City of Toronto divisions, agencies and corporations in order to provide guidance to staff related to the inspection and reporting on the condition of buildings, designated structures and municipal infrastructure.

-The Debris Management Emergency Support Function defines the roles and responsibilities of supporting Divisions for the management (removal and disposition) of debris following an incident.
+The Debris Management Emergency Support Function defines the roles and responsibilities of divisions, agencies and corporations for the management (removal and disposition) of debris following an incident.
 The purpose of this Emergency Support Function is to mitigate against any potential threat to lives, health, safety and welfare of the impacted citizens, expedite search and rescue and/or recovery efforts of impacted area(s).

 This Emergency Donations Management Emergency Support Function applies to financial contributions and donated goods.
-It guides Emergency Donations Management during an emergency response when the Toronto Emergency Management Program Committee or Control Group as may be applicable, determines the City will accept and solicit donations.
+It guides emergency donations management during an emergency response.
 It does not include offers of personal service or labour.

-The Emergency Information and Media Relations Emergency Support Function outlines the role of the Strategic Communications Division during an emergency and supports the City of Toronto’s efforts to assist Toronto residents in coping with, and recovering from, a Level 2 Emergency or Level 3 Major Emergency.
+The Emergency Information and Media Relations Emergency Support Function outlines the role of the Strategic Public and Employee Communications Division during an emergency and supports the City of Toronto’s efforts to assist Toronto residents in coping with, and recovering from, a Level 2 Emergency or Level 3 Major Emergency.

-The Strategic Communications Division is responsible for implementation and oversight of the City of Toronto’s communications activities.
-The Division will provide advice to the City’s Divisions, Agencies and Corporations as required, or as directed by the City Manager.
+The Strategic Public and Employee Communications Division is responsible for implementation and oversight of the City of Toronto’s communications activities.
+The Division will provide advice to the City’s divisions, agencies and corporations as required, or as directed by the City Manager.

-Strategic Communications is responsible for communicating critical information before an impending incident (if applicable), during and after a major disaster or public emergency on behalf of the Emergency Operations Centre and City officials to 311 Toronto, City staff, Members of Council, community leaders, residents, businesses and the media.
+Strategic Public and Employee Communications is responsible for communicating critical information before an impending incident (if applicable), during and after a major disaster or public emergency on behalf of the Emergency Operations Centre and City officials to 311 Toronto, City staff, members of Council, community leaders, residents, businesses and the media.

 This Emergency Support Function addresses the principles, planning assumptions and concept of operations for emergency information, issues management and media relations for a potential or imminent emergency.

 If the emergency involves multiple jurisdictions, communications may be joint where necessary or appropriate.
-In the event of a major public emergency that requires a provincial and/or federal response, Strategic Communications will co-ordinate City of Toronto communications with provincial and federal officials as appropriate.
+In the event of a major public emergency that requires a provincial and/or federal response, Strategic Public and Employee Communications will coordinate City of Toronto communications with provincial and federal officials as appropriate.

 The Emergency Social Services Emergency Support Function outlines the response provided when residents are displaced or otherwise affected by an emergency.
-This Emergency Support Function guides the Emergency Social Services response provided during a Level 1 – Incident up to a Level 3 – Major Emergency (as defined in the Emergency Level Notifications Emergency Support Function).
+This Emergency Support Function guides the Emergency Social Services response provided during a Level 1 – Incident up to a Level 3 – Major Emergency.

 This Emergency Support Function does not include services for people who require immediate medical care.
 When evacuees who need immediate medical assistance are identified, services are provided by Toronto Paramedic Services through 911 calls and other procedures.
 Long-term housing is also outside the scope of this Emergency Support Function.